0php/Zero/docs/support.md

 # Support Utilities

 Zero ships a couple of lightweight helpers that make day-to-day tasks easier.
-The HTTP client saves you from wrestling with raw cURL handles, and the string helper mirrors Laravel's `Str` facade for quick transformations.
+The HTTP client saves you from wrestling with raw cURL handles, the `DateTime` helper wraps immutable dates with convenience methods, and the string helper mirrors Laravel's `Str` facade for quick transformations.

 ## HTTP Client